 Once you truly understand your consumer and gain deep insights about their true needs, you can use that information to strengthen your positioning.
 Ask yourself, ‘How can we uniquely provide value to the consumer better than anyone else?’
 This takes time and is not easily understood.
 It is also important to not do this alone.

 A team of diverse thinkers sharing and synthesizing information from various sources, including their own personal observation with the end user, is critical to honing in on your point of difference.
 One sure test is replacing your name with a competitor’s name, while holding your brand positioning constant, to see if it still is applicable.
 If it still works with the competitor, it is not an ownable point of difference and may need some more work.

 If your company has been strictly internally focused and forgotten about the competition, one way to mitigate this process is through Competitive Scenario Planning.
 Through this intensive process, you’ll get your employees together and ‘become’ the competitor.
 Who are they?
 What’s driving their strategy?
 Advertising?
 Sales materials?
 Digital?
 How are they presenting themselves?

-So, in conclusion, you must make sure to balance your internal focus and understanding mixed with that of your competition, while also truly understanding your customers’ needs and how you can best fulfill them in a different and ownable way versus your competition.
+So, in conclusion, you must make sure to balance your internal focus and understanding with that of your competition, while also truly understanding your customers’ needs and how you can best fulfill them in a different and ownable way versus your competition.